Funbo Runestones

-The Funbo runestones constitute a group of four runestones originally from Funbo in the province of Uppland, Sweden, which were raised by members of the same family during the eleventh century.
+The Funbo runestones constitute a group of four runestones originally from Funbo, now a district of Uppsala Municipality in the province of Uppland, Sweden.
+The runestones were raised by members of the same family during the eleventh century.

 The following presentations show the runic script transliterated into Latin script, together with transcriptions into the Old West Norse and Old East Norse dialects of Old Norse and translations into English.
 The runestones are listed in order of their Rundata catalog listing, chronologically U 999 is the oldest inscription and is followed by U 990 and then the two stones U 937 and U 991.

 U 937

 U 937 is currently in the park of Uppsala University and features a triquetra.

 The runestone designated as U 937 in the Rundata catalog was found in Uppsala in 1875 in the walls of a Franciscan monastery between the streets of St. Persgatan and Klostergatan, and is currently located at a park in Uppsala University.
 The fact that its inscription mentions names from the same family as the runestones of Funbo, shows that it was formerly part of the same group.
 Like many other runestones, it had been used as construction material at a time when the historical significance of the stones was not understood.
 It is considered to be a good example of runestone style Pr3, which is also known as the Urnes style.
 This runestone style is characterized by slim and stylized animals that are interwoven into tight patterns.
 The animals heads are typically seen in profile with slender almond-shaped eyes and upwardly curled appendages on the noses and the necks.
 On this stone the runic text lies within a serpent that circles a triquetra, which would have been considered a high status motif.

 Because the runic text of runestones U 937 and U 991 have the same message, it has been suggested that they were once at the same site and formed a coupled memorial to the deceased brother Veðr.
 They are considered to be the most recent of the four Funbo inscriptions and, although unsigned, are considered to be the work of the runemaster Fot.
 He is known for his Urnes style inscriptions and for the consistency of his use of the punctuation mark × between words, as shown in the runic text of this runestone.